- - Application, deadlines and housing policy for new students

 Pre-sessional English students

-If your academic session housing application is successful you will receive an email confirmation of this, the accommodation will not be in the same residence as your pre-sessional housing.
-You will be required to transfer accommodation at the end of your pre-sessional course.
-You will also be required to provide your own bed linen and cooking utensils.
+If your Term-Time housing application is successful you receive an email confirmation of this.
+The accommodation may not be in the same residence as your Pre-Sessional housing.
+You will be required to transfer accommodation at the end of your Pre-Sessional course.